todb/warinpieces/text/README.md

 ## Other corner cases

 More corner cases will be documented here to bring some semblence of order and predictability of sentences.
 It's expected that the first time a corner case is encountered, a decision will be made that is binding for the remainder of the text.
-Hopefully, there will be a manageable number of these cases so these bit of rather arbitrary judgement calls can be easily remembered by future readers and easily encoded by machine transcribers.
+Hopefully, there will be a manageable number of these cases so these bits of rather arbitrary judgement calls can be easily remembered by future readers and easily encoded by machine transcribers.
+In no case will prior recordings be amended to account for new parsing rules, as such retrospective editing is likely to add additional years to recording efforts.